globalseismology/avni/README.md

 ## Acknowledgments

 * Funded by the National Science Foundation and the David and Lucile Packard Foundation.
+Computational resources maintained at the University of Maryland at College Park.
 * We thank Göran Ekström, Adam Dziewonski, Todd Karowski, other members of the open source and Earth Science community for their input and non-Github contributions.
-Computational resources provided by the University of Maryland at College Park.
 * Style and documentation of this repository is influenced by other open-source repositories such as [SPECFEM3D](https://github.com/geodynamics/specfem3d) and [Burnman](https://github.com/geodynamics/burnman).